amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 - There's opportunity loss.
 Working on something nobody needs loses you time and money that you can't get back.

 ### Three principles of working agile
-1. The 4 risks are addressed early in the process, instead of at the end.
+1. The [[Four product risks]] are addressed early in the process, instead of at the end.
 2. Products are defined in collaboration instead of in sequence.
 The product teams work together to define and design the product.
 3. Product teams try to solve problems instead of merely implementing features.
 Outcomes > output.